GoPro Max vs GoPro Hero 10 Black

 Overview of the GoPro Max

-The GoPro Max was GoPro's second attempt at a 360 camera and was released in 2019.
+The Max was GoPro's second attempt at a 360 camera and was released in 2019.
 It is still offers relatively good performance but it's age is showing in comparision with the more recent competition.
-It's replacement, the GoPro Max 2, is still to be released.
+It's replacement, the GoPro Max 2, released in 2025 is a major upgrade on all aspects.

 Overview of the GoPro Hero 10 Black